The Open Championship

 The 147th Open Championship returns to Carnoustie for the 8th time in its history.
 The last time the Open was held here in 2007, it ended in a dramatic playoff.
 Sergio Garcia and Padraig Harrington were tied after 72 holes.
 Despite Harrington starting the round 6 shots behind the Spaniard, he went on to claim victory in extra holes and lifted the highly sought after, Claret Jug!
 Carnoustie is one of the toughest courses on the Open rota.
 Certainly one course that 2017 Champion Jordan Spieth will look to tame and retain his title of Champion Golfer of the Year.

 The Old Course, St Andrews 26th – 29th July

-The Old Course at St Andrews has held The Open Championship a record 29 times, however this coming July will see The Senior Open Championship played there for the very first time.
-Defending Champion Bernhard Langer seems to breaking all the records in the senior ranks every time he tees it up and although he has played The Old Course many times throughout his career on tour, a win has eluded him.
-Could 2018 be the icing on the cake for Bernhard and his illustrious career by being crowned a Senior Open Champion at the 'Home of Golf'..........we will find out in July!!
+The Old Course at St Andrews has held The Open Championship a record 29 times.
+However this coming July will see The Senior Open Championship played there for the very first time.
+Defending Champion Bernhard Langer seems to breaking all the records in the senior ranks.
+Although he has played The Old Course many times throughout his career on tour, a win has eluded him.
+Could 2018 be the icing on the cake for Bernhard and his illustrious career by being crowned Senior Open Champion at the ‘Home of Golf’?….we will find out in July!!

 Aberdeen Standard Investments Scottish Open